yiheyue/common-linux-cmd/docs/basic.md

 > free (1) - Display amount of free and used memory in the system

-display the memory usage in human readable
+display the memory usage in human readable format

 ```
 user@pc ~ $ free -h